Meltdown has definitly taken the internet by storm. The attack seems quite simple and elegant, yet the whitepaper

 To minimize this cost, kernel engineers and computer architects map the kernel pages right in the user virtual memory space to avoid the context switching.
 This is done via the User/Supervisor access rights bits.
 The OS maps the kernel space but designates it as supervisor (a.k.a.
 Ring0) access only so that any user code cannot access those pages.
 Thus, those pages appear invisible to any code running at user privilege level (a.k.a.
 Ring3)

-while running in user-mode, if a CPU sees a instruction access a page that requires supervisor rights, a page fault is triggered.
-In x86, page access rights are one of the paging related reasons that can trigger a #PF (Page Fault).
+, if a CPU sees a instruction access a page that requires supervisor rights, a page fault is triggered.
+In x86, page access rights are one of the paging related reasons that can trigger a #PF (Page Fault)